July 17, 2054. Friday. 9:30 am.

 “If these supernatural occurrences have been happening on the video, I think I need to search for a whole different meaning behind it.”
 Sylph paused for a moment.
 He fluttered on Kiyro’s shoulder and rested.
 “Here we go.
 Orbs of transparent balls of light are usually seen during the night and are captured on footage.
-Some state that they are spirits, others energy, but since the increased use of digital cameras the sighting of these orbs has increased.
-Majority are caught on camera and they are usually glass, mirrors, metal, dust, pollen, lint, moisture, snow, hair, or even insects.”
+Some state that they are spirits, others energy, but since the increased use of digital cameras, the sighting of these orbs has increased.
+Most are caught on camera, usually glass, mirrors, metal, dust, pollen, lint, moisture, snow, hair, or even insects.”

-“There is barely any lighting, so most of the things that you stated will be off the list.
-The orbs seems to glow without any light source.
+“There is barely any lighting, so most of the things you stated will be off the list.
+The orbs seem to glow without any light source.
 Where was this video even captured?”

 “That’s literally across the sea.
 Are there any more like these?”

 “Tokyo, Japan.
 Seoul, Korea.
 Giza, Egypt.
 London, England.
 Rio, Brazil.
-Mexico city, Mexico.
+Mexico City, Mexico.
 Toronto, Canada.
 Jerusalem, Israel.
 Moscow, Russia.
 Baghdad, Iraq.
 Mumbai, India.
 Beijing, China.
-These are the cities that have something appear in their quest recording so far.
-The quest is not even finished yet, but it seems every 200 there is one with either a large amount of shadow human, orbs, animals, or bugs appearing in front of them.”
-Each time Sylph said the name of the cities a different footage were brought up in front of him.
-“It seems like the Eleven hour game website has picked up on this as well.
-It seems they’re going to be doing a special series on the quests that have some kind of supernatural things going on.”
+These cities have something appear in their quest recording so far.
+The quest is not yet finished, but it seems every 200 there is one with a large amount of shadow human, orbs, animals, or bugs appearing in front of them.”
+Each time Sylph said the name of the cities, different footage was brought up in front of him.
+“It seems like the Eleven-hour game website has also picked up on this.
+It seems they will be doing a special series on the quests with some supernatural things going on.”

-All the footage disappeared and the Eleventh hour game website was pulled up in front of him.
+All the footage disappeared, and the Eleventh-hour game website was pulled up in front of him.
 A special announcement was displayed in front of the welcome window.
-Four dices rolled and stopped perfectly in ones.
+Four dice rolled and stopped perfectly in one.

-We have a special announcement on our next show.
+We have a special announcement for our next show.
 It is all about the Real World quest: Alpha divisions.
-We will be looking specifically into some rare footages that stands out from the rest of the common individual quests.
-A complete real life supernatural event that will blow you off your feet that has been happening world wide.
-By the end of this week’s quest we will have a live broadcast around the eleventh hour at night.
+We will look specifically into some rare footage that stands out from the rest of the common individual quests.
+A complete real-life supernatural event that has been happening worldwide will blow you off your feet.
+By the end of this week, we will have a live broadcast around the eleventh hour at night.
 We will see you around that time.

-Kiyro’s curiosity piqued, he too wondered what they will say about the other quests that had some very unusual events that had been taking place.
-“Can you set up an alarm notification for that date.
+Kiyro’s curiosity piqued.
+He, too, wondered what they would say about the other quests that had some very unusual events that had been taking place.
+“Can you set up an alarm notification for that date?
 I would like to see it.”

 “Done.
-I’ll take it further than that and bring up the video on display wherever you are near a TV.”
+I’ll take it further and bring up the video on display wherever you are near a T.V.”

 “Fine with me.
 But wait a second.
 What happened to the boy who was chanting in tongues?”

-“Just like you he succeeded.
-All the other footages that I have shown you are the ones that have successfully completed it as well.”
+“Just like you, he succeeded.
+All the other footage I have shown you are the ones that have successfully completed it.”

 “That is a bit difficult to explain.
-It seems that none have been recorded or it has been deleted.
-All the other A.I’s have been destroyed with the process.”
+It seems that none have been recorded, or it has been deleted.
+All the other A.I.’s have been destroyed in the process.”
 Sylph said with worry.
-He paced back and forth deep in thought.
+He paced back and forth, deep in thought.
 Kiyro was a bit troubled about Sylph’s statement.

 “How?”
 Kiyro asked in a low gasp of surprise.
-He didn’t expect to hear such outcome.
+He didn’t expect to hear such an outcome.

 “Someone got to the Alive gear first before it could be uploaded.
-Without the permission of the player it can not be uploaded.
-Majority of them were wiped clean by a virus.
-This could spell trouble for the higher ups.”
+Without the permission of the player, it can not be uploaded.
+The majority of them were wiped clean by a virus.
+This could spell trouble for the higher-ups.”